TREKKING IN MONTENEGRO

 ORJEN, LOVĆEN AND RUMIJA MOUNTAINS

-Southern areas, especially ones covered with chains of seaside mountains Rumija, Lovćen, and Orjen, don’t have altitudes like ones in Durmitor, which enabled the formation of caves of great depths, but they don’t lag behind in their numbers and diversity of speleological objects.
-Terrains like Kameno more (Stone Sea) within the wider scope of Orijen massif, where caves burst, practically everywhere, or on wider Lovćen region and mountains leaned onto it, offer almost unlimited possibilities of enjoyment in the underground magic.
+Southern areas, especially ones covered with chains of seaside mountains Rumija, Lovćen, and Orjen, don’t have altitudes like the ones in Durmitor, which enabled the formation of caves of great depths, but they don’t lag behind in their numbers and diversity of speleological objects.
+Terrains like Kameno more (Stone Sea) within the wider scope of Orijen massif, where caves burst, practically everywhere, or on the wider Lovćen region and mountains leaned onto it, offer almost unlimited possibilities of enjoyment in the underground magic.
 The zone of the main coastal cliffs is characterized by the formation of holes or combined cave-hole objects that drain the surface waters towards that coast, as is confirmed by several hydrological examinations.
 An example is a combined cave in Duboki do, in the Njeguši area, which is 2,178 m long and 506 m deep.
-Its dimensions make one of the most representative Montenegrin speleological objects in both categories, while the unique complexity of passage, which includes speleological diving in a great siphon, demands from speleologist all of his knowledge, equipment, and skills.
+Its dimensions make one of the most representative Montenegrin speleological objects in both categories, while the unique complexity of passage, which includes speleological diving in a great siphon, demands from the speleologist all of his knowledge, equipment, and skills.

 During the whole year, the air temperature in speleological objects is the same, but not the level and amount of water in the streams and accumulations.
 That is why the second half of summer and the beginning of autumn is the best choice since during that time the surface receives the smallest amount of precipitations, which are still drained and collected in caves.
-Besides that, after numerous hours spent in wet and cold overalls, it is good to meet a warm August morning instead of February storms.
+Besides that, after numerous hours spent in wet and cold overalls, it is good to meet a warm August morning instead of a February storm.

 NOTE: Speleology in Montenegro is free.
 Exceptions are the areas of national parks, where you should pay general and visitor’s fee, and for every activity in objects of NP Durmitor, you should get approval from the park management.
 Cave jewelry that we admire so much and whose beauty is the counterbalance to the extraordinary monumentality of underground spaces should remain there for everyone else that will come to admire it.
 Resist the drive to break it off and don’t take it away.
 From the silence of underground chambers, souvenirs are carried in memories, not in a bag.